rozivector/Trusted-Discord-server/Reputation Scoring.md

 <br />
 Then, we will start evaluating the link and analyze the activities in 7 days progress, the objective are activites of general text channel, members activities, logs, equipment of server, Rozi Vector#9416 given roles, servers status (should have a bot that have server status command) and Bots activities.
 <br />
 After analyze it we will determine the server to submit it as verified server including category of server.
+The Server listed here will be verified and owner will have a certificate as verified with detail.
 <br /> <br />
 # How it calculate the scores
 As default reputation score total are 550 (100% reputation), the score with number list are separate from validating score, one point will take it as scoring, then will calculate in this formula below: